nginxinc/nginx-one-workshops/labs/lab4/readme.md

 <br/>

-Ok, we don't have any errors, so click on the green **Next** button.
+Ok, you don't have any errors, so click on the green **Next** button.
 The following screen allows you to see a diff between the two configs.
 After reviewing you can click `Save and Publish`.

 <br>